 The amount of local authority collected waste sent to landfill has declined in recent years.
-2015/16 has seen a sharp decline in landfill tonnages, due to restructured services with additional material from the Hendon waste transfer station being transported to the Edmonton EcoPark for energy recovery and the shredding of RRC residual waste and some bulky waste to make it more suitable for the energy recovery facility.
+2017/18 has seen a sharp decline in landfill tonnages continued from 2016/17 due to restructured services with additional material from the Hendon waste transfer station being transported to the Edmonton EcoPark for energy recovery and the shredding of RRC residual waste and some bulky waste to make it more suitable for the energy recovery facility.

 Waste that is currently used for energy recovery produces electricity that is sold to the National Grid.
-Enough electricity to supply some 85,000 homes is generated every year.11
+Enough electricity to supply some 85,000 homes is generated every year.